ave-llan/music-machine/api.md

 <a name="sortPitches"></a>
 ## sortPitches(pitches) ⇒ <code>Array.&lt;string&gt;</code>
-helper function to return a copy of .
+helper function to sort an array of pitches from lowest to highest

 **Kind**: global function
 **Returns**: <code>Array.&lt;string&gt;</code> - a new clone of the provided pitch string